The first time I visited New York City back in 2011, I saw the Statue of Liberty from the Staten Island Ferry.

 If you’re absolutely dying to go up and touch Lady Liberty’s long green robe, you can get tickets to visit Liberty Island with Statue Cruises (which is included in the New York City Explorer Pass).
 This is easily the most comprehensive way to experience the Statue of Liberty.

 Tickets can be purchased on the day, but if you want crown access (where you climb up to the top of her head) you will need to book about 2-3 months in advance.
-Tickets on Statue Cruises also include a visit to Ellis Island, so if you’re interested in making a full day of it, you can hop off the ferry and learn all about the 12 million immigrants who were processed there.
+Tickets will also include a visit to Ellis Island, so if you’re interested in making a full day of it, you can hop off the ferry and learn all about the 12 million immigrants who were processed there.

 Visiting Liberty Island is the most time-consuming option as you will have to queue for security and boarding the ferry (which departs every 30-45 minutes).
 The lines can apparently get super lengthy in peak season.
 I’d advise you to put aside at least half a day for this excursion.

 There are a few cafes and a cafeteria on the island, but as you might expect, the food is rather bland and overpriced.
 Bring your own snacks if you prefer not to waste your money on shitty tourist food.

 - Ticket with pedestal access: $18